Setting Healthy Boundaries:

 boundary.
 Listen to yourself, then determine what you need to do or

 say.
 Then communicate your boundary assertively.
-When you are confident
+When you are

-to put up walls.
+less need to put up walls.

 When you set boundaries, you might be tested,